Ternary-Computer-System/GargantuRAM/README.md

 ---

 ## Repository Structure

 - `Altium Project/` — Project files for Altium.
+- `Img/` — Photo and rendering.
 - `Docs/` — Schematics and documentations.

-- `Img/` — Photo and rendering.
+> **Note on PCB routing:** The current layout is fully functional and has been used to produce verified physical boards (MiniITX form factor).
+The routing is not yet optimized — improvements are planned for a future revision.
+Contributions and review from experienced PCB designers are welcome.

 ---